 Symbols of hope and transformation like the butterfly, and things related to storytelling like punctuation were explored.

-The resulting logo is a custom bold and expressive wordmark.
-This is paired with a comma/speech bubble container that implies there’s more to the story to be told.
+The logo is a custom, bold and expressive wordmark paired with a container that is taken from the comma in our custom typeface, transforming into a speech bubble that implies there’s more to the story to be told.
 The mark works as a design system that can adapt across multiple applications.

 The original colour palette and overall art direction showcased in the mood board have been simplified in response to feedback, removing the colour brown and hand-drawn elements to maintain a clean identity without sacrificing feelings of hope and encouragement.